Deadlines & Rules

 4.2.
 In order to be eligible for any grant under the Grant Scheme, a school must be located (i) in the Republic of Ireland or Northern Ireland, and (ii) more than 70 kilometres from the RDS Showgrounds in Ballsbridge, Dublin 4 (measured in accordance with the service on www.aaireland.ie/routes).

 4.3.
-An application for a grant under the Grant Scheme from a school in respect of a project must be submitted by the teacher on behalf of the school (in the on-line Teacher Assessment Area) at the same time as submission of the application for entry of that project.
-In accordance with the general rules for submission of projects, application for all project entries must be received by BT on or before Monday 2nd of October 2023.
+An application for a grant under the Grant Scheme from a school in respect of a project must be submitted by the teacher on behalf of the school (in the on-line Teacher Area) at the same time as submission of the application for entry of that project.
+In accordance with the general rules for submission of projects, application for all project entries must be received by BT on or before Monday 30 September 2024.
 Late applications for grants will not be processed (save at the absolute discretion of BT).
-It is important therefore that all grant applications be returned by Monday 2nd October 2023.
+It is important therefore that all grant applications be returned by Monday 30 September 2024.

 4.5.
 Eligibility of a school for consideration for any grant in respect of a project under this Grant Scheme is conditional upon that project entry application from that school for the Exhibition having successfully progressed through the Exhibition screening process and having qualified to take part in the finals of the Exhibition.